JoseTobias/buzzvel-qrcode/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run test:coverage`

+Runs the coverage of the application, if you want to check the page follow the steps:

+- Run the coverage command
+- Go to `./coverage/lcov-report` and open the index file in your browser

+The coverage of this application is around 94%

 ### `npm test`